 The LMR is divided into six reaches between Camanche Dam and the confluence with the San Joaquin River.
 Reach delineations are based on gradient, substrate, and tidal influence.
-The majority of salmonid spawning habitat on the LMR occurs in reaches 5 and 6.
+The majority of salmonid spawning habitat on the LMR is in reaches 5 and 6.
 Therefore, redd surveys were conducted within reaches 5 and 6.
 Specifically, the surveys took place within a 16-rkm reach, from rkm 103 (the base of Camanche Dam) downstream to rkm 87.4 (Figure 1).
-Weekly redd surveys began on 2 October 2017 and ended on 23 March 2018.
+Weekly redd surveys began on 2 October 2018 and concluded on 28 January 2019.
 Both reaches were surveyed once per week during this time frame.
 Surveys consisted of two to three individuals walking abreast downstream (water depths up to 1.1 meters) searching for redds.
 This method has been used in past LMR spawning surveys and in other rivers and streams (Keefe et al. 1994; Fritsch 1995; Hartwell 1996; Setka 1997; Bilski and Rible 2015).
-Either Kayaks or a Drift boat were used to transport surveyors between spawning areas and were also used to search for redds in areas that were not wadeable.
+Either Kayaks, or a Drift boat, were used to transport surveyors between spawning areas and were also used to search for redds that were not wadeable.